 Our School App Stay connected on the go...

-Students, staff and governors are celebrating following Hornsey School for Girls recent Ofsted inspection.
+Students, staff and governors are celebrated following Hornsey School for Girls last Ofsted inspection.

 Ofsted said: “The leadership team share the vision and values of the school and its students …. successfully establishing a creative learning community where both staff and students can thrive.”